ChildsplayOSU/bogl-docs/tutorials/recursion.md

 :deciduous_tree: **At the end, you should be able to:**
 - Use recursion in any algorithm
-- Understand how recursion works
+- Ullustrate how recursion works
+- Explain what a base case is & it's importance

 ## What is Recursion?
 Recursion is the act of a function making a call to itself.
 This technique is used to repeat computations, and can be used as an alternative to the [*while loop*](./loops).